harvard-cns/cs145-20-project4/README.md

 ### Questions

 <!-- - When memcached requests suffer from long latencies, what is happening in the network? <mark>This question is too vauge.
 Ask more specific questions</mark> -->
-- For the memcached request you pick up, what is the routing path for it?
+- For the memcached packet you pick up, what is the routing path for it?
 - What are the average queue length for each interface those packets go through?
 - What can you conclude from those observations?

-### Note

-You do not need to very accurate on the time window.
-If you can find out and analyze a Memcached packet that suffers long latency in the network, that could be fine.

 ## Submission and Grading